char-projects/spatial-computing/README.md

 **⚫ Future Possibilities:**

+\- Improve and add more helping tools like TalkBack for blind people.
+\- Add some sound recognition, and subtitle generator specially for deaf people.
 \- Scale by adding more sensors like LIDAR and cameras for **broader coverage.**
 \- Use **cloud computing** for better data processing and storage.
 \- Integrate with smart city infrastructure for comprehensive **environmental awareness.**